DanielTemesgen/danieltemesgen.github.io/about.md

         *  A static-site generator which creates websites from plain text.
         *  This website is writen with Jekyll.
     *  [Holoviews](http://holoviews.org/)
-        *  Data visualisation library in Python, focused on outputting plots with minimal lines of code and support for multple backends.
+        *  Data visualisation library in Python, focused on outputting plots with minimal lines of code and support for multiple backends.
     * [p5.js](https://p5js.org/)
         * Javascript client-side library for visual art, orginally based on the core principles of Processing.